Lunch at Le Bouillon Chartier in Paris!

 Fast and efficient

-It has been well over an hour since we stepped into le Bouillon Chartier.
+It has been a little over an hour since we set foot in le Bouillon Chartier.

-And we are about to wrap up our dinner here.
+And we are about to wrap up our early dinner here.

 Not that we mind because we need a concert to go to.